 Now we can complete the opening timber frame as per the above dimensions.

-I’ve added centre pieces of timber to allow fixing the plasterboard.
+I’ve added centre pieces of timber to allow for fixing the plasterboard.
 This is because a single sheet of plasterboard isn’t wide enough to cover the front of this wall.
 That’s why I added two pieces of plasterboard.

 I’ve also added some side supports to strengthen the whole frame.